 Dura Heat Propane Convection Heater

-First on the list is this greenhouse heater from Dura Heat that houses a thermostat that is digital and ranges from -50°C to +99°C.
+First on the list is this greenhouse heater from Dura Heat.
+It houses a digital thermostat and ranges from -50°C to +99°C.

 It has a 15,000 – 25,000 BTU’s output accompanied by a 163m3/h air circulation rate which you can trust to distribute warm the air quickly while maintaining a consistent temperature in the greenhouse.

-It comes in stainless steel that has adequate protection (IPX4 rated), which means that it can withstand splashes from any direction, making it perfect for a damp room.
+It comes in stainless steel that has adequate protection (IPX4 rated).
+This means it can withstand splashes from any direction, making it perfect for a damp room.

 Dr. Heater Greenhouse

-This heater from Dr. Heater comes with a sweet feature which is an adjustable overheat thermostat, such that you can adjust the temperature to your required level.
+This heater from Dr. Heater comes with a sweet feature which is an adjustable overheat thermostat.
+You can adjust the temperature to your required level.